 The use of a 4-wheel rollator is a good solution to help the patient.
 Its assistance is substantial, continuous (support 100% of the time), bilateral, …

-Nevertheless, at various stages of rehabilitation, the use of a walker Wheeleo®️ may be of interest:
+However, at different stages of rehabilitation, the use of the Wheeleo® walker can be beneficial:

-- Less helpful than the rollator, the Wheeleo®️ will stimulate the patient.
+- Less supportive than a rollator, the Wheeleo® will stimulate the patient.
 The walk will be more intense.
 The patient will have to make a greater effort.
-Nevertheless, the Wheeleo®️, unlike conventional rods, offers constant support.
+Nevertheless, the Wheeleo®, unlike traditional canes, offers constant support.
 Whether the patient is leaning on his right or left leg, he provides assistance.
 It allows you to set the right intensity for your walk.
 Neither too difficult (poor walking quality) nor too easy (not stimulating).

-- As the patient’s motor skills improve, Wheeleo®️ can replace the rollator for functional movement on smooth surfaces.
-The Wheeleo®️ provides stability and fluidity when walking, while freeing up one hand for functional activities (opening a door, carrying a newspaper, pouring a glass of water).
+- As the patient’s motor skills improve, the Wheeleo® can advantageously replace the rollator for functional movements on smooth surfaces.
+Indeed, the Wheeleo® provides stability and fluidity in walking while freeing up a hand for functional activities (opening a door, carrying a newspaper, pouring a glass of water).
 It’s easier to handle than its classic rollator counterpart.

-- To wean off the mobility aid, the Wheeleo®️ handle can be set very high to provide proprioceptive information without giving too much support.
+- With the aim of weaning off mobility aids, the Wheeleo® handle can be set quite high to provide proprioceptive information without giving too much support.
 It’s in this situation that the patient comes closest to walking without anything.